Dance Apocalyptic

 "Dance Apocalyptic" is a song by Janelle Monáe, issued as the second single from her second studio album, The Electric Lady.
 The song was co-written with Charles Joseph II and Nathaniel Irvin III, and Monae, Chuck Lightning and Nate "Rocket" Wonder providing production.
 "Dance Apocalyptic" is a dance-pop song with elements of hip-hop, doo-wop, rock, Motown, and new wave.
 The song is built on kick-drums, keyboards, an electric guitar, scratching and synthesizers.
 Lyrically, the song is about dancing and liberation.

 "Dance Apocalyptic" received widespread positive reviews, with critics noting its catchiness and feel-good lyrics.

 Composition and lyrics

 "Dance Apocalyptic" is a dance-pop, new wave rock, doo-wop, Motown and hip-hop song.

 Reception

 Keith Murphy of Vibe praised the song, calling it an "infectious rave-up" and "the soundtrack to endless summer cookouts".

 Music video

 The music video was directed by Wendy Morgan.
+The video features Janelle performing in a vintage style club accompanied by a band wearing black and white. in the midpoint of the video, there is a interruption where a news reporter (played by Janelle) reports on an Apocalypse, similar to the one described in Book of Revelation, with locusts, fires, earthquakes, and the raising of the dead.
+The video then returns back to Janelle performing as her band destroys their instruments.
+The video ends with a gang of bikers taking Janelle and her band away.